How you can teach your child a language you don’t speak

 Join social groups with people who speak the target language

-If you are serious about your child learning another language, they need to have as much exposure to that language as possible.
-Try to meet new people who speak your target language.
+If you don’t speak the language you want your child to learn, finding exposure to that language is a priority.
+Try to find people who speak your target language.
 There are many groups on social media these days such as Facebook if you want your child to learn Spanish for example, it can be as easy as searching for a Spanish parents group and arranging meet-ups so your children can play together.

 An Au pair can be a great asset to your family.
 They are usually young girls who come from overseas on an exchange to experience a new country.
 They look for host families where they help out looking after your children, and in return they are given accommodation, board and some pocket money.
 If you can find an Au-pair who speaks your target language, then you will have someone living in your house being able to communicate with your child on a daily basis as well as having a babysitter when you need one.